Academic Misconduct.

 11. How did you find these sources?

 12. Do you have any mitigating circumstances which the panel should be made aware of?
-If YES, please provide details and submit supporting evidence
+If YES, details of these mitigating circumstances will need to be submitted prior to your panel meeting.

 13. Do you have any questions?